mohakhan03uk/Spring/2_Wiring_Beans.md

 - Cleaner code
 - No tight coupling between configuration methods
 - Easier to test and refactor
+#### Without IoC
+- The application executes and controls(uses) the dependencies it needs.

+#### With IoC
+- The application executes being controlled by the framework(dependency)

+> - **Inversion of Control (IoC)** means the framework controls the application flow and object lifecycle.\
+> - **Dependency Injection (DI)** is the mechanism by which the framework supplies required dependencies to the application. \
+> - **Dependency Injection (DI)** is a technique in which the framework supplies a value to a specific field, constructor parameter, or method parameter.
+In this scenario, Spring provides the required value to the parameter of the car() method when invoking it, thereby resolving the dependency needed by that method.
+DI is a concrete implementation of the Inversion of Control (IoC) principle, and IoC means that the framework governs the application’s behavior during execution.\
+> - An application that does not apply the IoC principle manages its own execution flow and directly creates or uses its dependencies.
+In contrast, an application that follows the IoC principle hands over this control to a dependency, typically a framework.
+Dependency Injection is one such form of control inversion, where the framework itself injects values into the application’s objects, such as assigning a dependency to a field of an application class.
 ---

 ### 3. Using `@Autowired`